abstrakraft/rug/README.markdown

 Adding a repo records that branch name in the manifest.xml file.
 Note that these changes are not maintained across revset checkouts, i.e. adding, then checking out a revset (even the same one), then checking out the original revset reverts the branch to the local git branch.

-Commit creates the proper local gitri branch if the user is on another branch (see naming convention above - users may check out other branches that are suffixes of that naming convention, and the correctly named branch will be created.
-Existing gitri branches will be overwritten if they are ancestors of the new branch, otherwise an error will be thrown, or overriden with -f).
+Commit creates the proper local rug branch if the user is on another branch (see naming convention above - users may check out other branches that are suffixes of that naming convention, and the correctly named branch will be created.
+Existing rug branches will be overwritten if they are ancestors of the new branch, otherwise an error will be thrown, or overriden with -f).
 Changes to manifest.xml are committed.

 Push pushes all local branches, including the manifest branch (revset) to the appropriate server.

 ## Philosophy ##
-Obviously, given the name, gitri is meant to mimic git in some sense.
+Obviously, given the name, rug is meant to mimic git in some sense.
 However, there are fundamental differences between managing "projects" and "repositories."
 Some loose design guidelines:

 1. Follow git when it makes sense.